-FCC Commissioner not happy with potential AT&T/T-Mobile dealAlex Wagner - Deputy Managing Editor, News Desk
+FCC Commissioner not happy with potential AT&T/T-Mobile dealAlex Wagner - Editorial Director of News and Content

 Time to add another person to the list of parties that aren't entirely thrilled with AT&T's proposed acquisition of T-Mobile.
 Today we've got FCC Commissioner Michael Copps voicing his displeasure, who revealed in an interview with C-SPAN that he's concerned with the amount of control a combined AT&T-Mobile would have if the deal does go through.
 Copps said that he believes that the acquisition "may be an even steeper climb" than the Comcast-NBC Universal deal, which he voted against.
 If ATT does get a majority of the FCC's support, though, Copps thinks that there will need to be market-by-market divestitures as well as a "requirement to preserve the openness of the Internet."